jfrancis42/js8net/README.md

 ### Credits

 * The beautiful flag icons are from the project: https://github.com/lipis/flag-icons
-* The country callsign mapping is courtesy of: https://www.country-files.com/
+* The country callsign mapping is courtesy of: https://www.country-files.com/category/contest/
+* The SVG icons are from Creative Commons and Font Awesome Free.